rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

    * - RAX-AUTH:roleAssignments.tenantAssignments.\ **forTenants**
      - String *(Required)*
      - An array of tenant IDs to which the role is assigned.
-This is the union of all tenants across all sources for the role
+This is the union of all tenants across all sources for the role.
    * - RAX-AUTH:roleAssignments.tenantAssignments.\ **sources**
      - An array of sources *(Required)*
-     - An array of sources which grant the user the role on the specified tenant(s)
+     - An array of sources which grant the user the role on the specified tenant(s).
    * - RAX-AUTH:roleAssignments.tenantAssignments.sources.\ **sourceType**
      - String *(Required)*
      - The source of the role assignment.
-This can be
+This can be one of the following
+       items:

        - USER
        - USERGROUP
        - SYSTEM
    * - RAX-AUTH:roleAssignments.tenantAssignments.sources.\ **sourceId**
      - String *(Required)*
      - A unique identifier for the source.
 For users and groups this is the respective id.
-For SYSTEM, this is the source system (e.g. IDENTITY)
+For SYSTEM, this is the source system (e.g. IDENTITY).
    * - RAX-AUTH:roleAssignments.tenantAssignments.sources.\ **assignmentType**
      - String *(Required)*
      - How tenants are determined for the source.
-This can be one of
+This can be one of the following items:

        - DOMAIN
        - TENANT
        - RCN
    * - RAX-AUTH:roleAssignments.tenantAssignments.sources.\ **forTenants**
      - Array of Strings *(Required)*
      - The list of tenants to which the source grants the user the role.